-The School of Medicine and CU Chancellor’s office are pleased to partner on this effort to foster the development of interdisciplinary, programmatic research on the CU Anschutz campus.
-The goal of the CU ASPIRE Program is to increase submission and success of program project, center grants, and large multi-investigator programs on campus by supporting milestone-driven collaborations between investigators across campus.
-The CU ASPIRE Program is designed to facilitate collaborative research groups on the Anschutz Medical Campus working on unmet needs in basic science or clinical medicine that can only be addressed by a team of investigators.
+The School of Medicine, CU Chancellor’s office, and Cancer Center are pleased to partner on this effort to foster the development of interdisciplinary, programmatic research on the CU Anschutz campus.
+The goal of the CU ASPIRE Program is to increase submission and success of program project, center grants, and large multi-project team science programs (not multi-PI R01s) on campus by supporting milestone-driven collaborations between investigators across campus.
+The CU ASPIRE Program is designed to facilitate collaborative research groups on the Anschutz Medical Campus working on unmet needs in basic and translational science or clinical medicine that can only be addressed by a team of investigators.

 During the funding period, the investigative group is anticipated to: